 Back in 1998, the name “Tower Ticker”—callback to a Tribune newspaper column of the past and to the wire machines that were going extinct around the same time—drew snickers from some of the team.

-Happily, although it doesn’t look like this anymore, Daywatch lives on as a daily email from the Trib.
+Happily, Daywatch lives on as a daily email from the Trib.
 If you haven’t subscribed, you should.

 And Daywatch paved the way for the startup I launched in January 2017: Chicago Public Square.
 You should check that out, too.